Differentials

 • chest x-ray:

-consolidation, pulmonary infiltrates, mediastinal or hilar lymphadenopathy, upper zone fibrosis
+may demonstrate atelectasis from airway compression, pleural effusion, consolidation, pulmonary infiltrates, mediastinal or hilar lymphadenopathy, upper zone fibrosis

 More

-• sputum acid-fast bacilli smear and culture:
+• sputum acid-fast bacilli (AFB) smear and culture:

 presence of acid-fast bacilli (Ziehl-Neelsen stain) in specimen